University of Bolton, Deane Road, Bolton. BL3 5AB

-You’ll be introduced to topics through keynote lectures that will involve a mixture of theory and case-based discussions around clinical scenarios.
-Following the lectures, you’ll be expected to explore each topic in greater depth, and in relation to your own area of practice, through self-directed learning.
+We'll introduce topics through keynote lectures involving a mixture of theory and case-based discussions around clinical scenarios.
+Following the lectures, you'll need to undertake self-directed learning to explore each topic in greater depth and in relation to your own area of practice.
 These activities will increase your understanding of the common presentations of cancer and treatment options to develop your clinical assessments, communication and decision-making abilities.
-You’ll be encouraged to consider current research evidence in oncology and use this to inform your clinical decision-making and information exchange with patients and colleagues.
+We'll encourage you to consider current research evidence in oncology and use this to inform your clinical decision-making and information exchange with patients and colleagues.

 In terms of assessment, you can expect problem-based learning case presentations, written assignments and multiple-choice question (MCQ) exams.